umbraco/UmbracoDocs/Reference/Templating/Macros/Xslt/macro-parameters.md

 	</xsl:template>

 ## Working with parameters in XSLT
-Okey so far we've set up a simple xslt script, added 2 parameters and picked some simple data for the parameters when we inserted the macro in a template.
+Okay so far we've set up a simple xslt script, added 2 parameters and picked some simple data for the parameters when we inserted the macro in a template.

 So what does the 2 parameters return?
 The `<xsl:copy-of select="/macro/text" />` returns: